 Mahdi Ahouie (Tehran, 1977) is Post-doctoral Research Fellow at the Foundation for Interreligious and Intercultural Research and Dialogue in Geneva.

 He has obtained a PhD in International Relations at L’Institut de Hautes Études Internationales et du Développement (HEID, University of Geneva).

-In the first part of a series of four interviews, Dr Ahouie gives his views on Iran's foreign policy objectives, its security concerns and its regional and global position.
+In the first part of a series of four interviews, Dr Ahouie gives his views on Iran’s foreign policy objectives, its security concerns and its regional and global position.
 The other parts of this interview are: